2024

 In HR, how you communicate with employees can change.
 You might be a face-to-face communication expert, but a sudden shift to remote work can nullify everything you thought you knew about communicating.

 The same goes for new software.
-Getting too attached to the software that you know like the back of your hand can cost you work and new job opportunities.
+Getting too attached to the software that you know, like the back of your hand, can cost you work and new job opportunities.

 Overconfidence leads to failure and refusal to change.
 On the other hand, adaptation and learning guide to always being ready and at the top of your human resource management.